 And when the disease is diagnosed during this stage, several treatments can help to prevent it from getting any worse.
-Macroalbuninuria, on the other hand, is one’s urine containing large amounts of protein.
+Microalbuminuria, on the other hand, is one’s urine containing large amounts of protein.

 Over time, all the added stress of extra works makes our kidneys fail in their filtering abilities.
 The result is a buildup of waste products in one’s blood.
 And finally, ESRD, or kidney failure, which is a very serious matter indeed.

 Not everyone who is diagnosed with diabetes will also develop kidney disease.
-There are certain factors which play a part, such as blood pressure, blood sugar control, and genetics.
+There are certain factors that play a part, such as blood pressure, blood sugar control, and genetics.

-So, in other words, the better you keep your blood glucose levels and diabetes under control, the less your chances of getting kidney disease.
+So, in other words, the better we keep our blood glucose levels under control, the less our chances of getting kidney disease.